-Votes for Women? a new exhibition in the house
+Votes for Women? a new exhibition in the house until Sunday 4 November.

-An intriguing suffrage story has been unearthed involving the Acland family which forms the core of a new exhibition in the house.
+An intriguing suffrage story has been unearthed involving the Acland family which forms the core of the new exhibition in the house.
 The Aclands were a family divided over the question of women’s suffrage as Eleanor Acland was a leading suffragist campaigner in direct political opposition to her anti-suffragist Aunt Gertrude.

 Suffragist: A person using constitutional and lawful means to campaign for the extension of suffrage, especially to women.